-The Company evaluated its December 31, 2016 financial statements for subsequent events through April 27, 2017, the date the financial statements was available to be issued.
+The Company evaluated its March 31, 2016 financial statements for subsequent events through June 15, 2016, the date of financial statements were available to be issued.

-During July 2016, the Company entered into two separate License Agreements and Easement Options agreement with third-party land owners which, is subject to certain conditions, gives the Company the exclusive right to extract and pump surface water from the land owners' property for the duration of 3 years.
+During April 2016, the Company entered into one separate License Agreements and Easement Options agreement with third-party land owners which, is subject to certain conditions, gives the Company the exclusive right to extract and pump surface water from the land owners' property for the duration of 3 years.